SoftIron/hypercloud-examples/README.md

 To run this scripts you will need `terraform` and `ansible` installed.

-Frist you have to run the Terraform scripts from the `terraform/` folder.
+First you have to run the Terraform scripts from the `terraform/` folder.
 You will need a couple of env variables with your HyperCloud credentials:

     export TF_VAR_one_username="palvarez"